bstiffler582/NEM_2024_HMI_B/guide.md

 Make sure the PLC project is running.
 It has some symbols with the `{ attribute TcHmiSymbol.AddSymbol }` pragma.
 Modify the `TcHmiSrv.AddSymbols` sample request to target our development server at `ws://localhost:3000/`, and send it.
 It will identify and return all the auto-map symbols.
 They should now show up as Mapped symbols in your HMI project.

-Create a new CodeBehind file, and remove the function/namespace wrapper that is auto-generated.
+Create a new JavaScript file, and remove the function/namespace wrapper that is auto-generated.
 Add the following code:
 ```js
 const ws = new WebSocket('ws://localhost:3000/');